William Heirens: Handwriting evidence

 During the Degnan murder investigation, the Chicago Police Department contacted Chicago Daily News artist Frank San Hamel to examine a photograph of the ransom note.
 Three days after the murder, Hamel told the police and the public that he had found "hidden indentation writing" (writing impressions from a note written on an overlying piece of paper, leaving a ghostly impression).
 At this news, Storms broke the chain of custody and provided Hamel with the original note for him to examine directly.
 Since the chain of custody was broken by this action, the note was rendered useless in court no matter the result.
 After Heirens was arrested for the Degnan killing, Hamel reported that it implicated him.
 The FBI had previously issued a report on March 22, 1946, that it examined the note and declared that there was no indentation writing at all and Hamel's assertions "[...] indicated either a lack of knowledge on his part or a deliberate attempt to deceive."

 Even the actual handwriting on the note has been apparently discredited.
 Most handwriting experts, both attached to the Chicago police and independent at the time of the original investigation, believed that Heirens had no connections to either the note or the wall scribble.
-Charles Wilson, who was head of the Chicago Crime Detection Laboratory, declared Heirens's known handwriting exemplars obtained from Heirens's handwritten notes from college agreed with the Police Department experts who could not find any connection between Heirens, the note, and the wall message.
+Charles Wilson, who was head of the Chicago Crime Detection Laboratory, declared Heirens' known handwriting exemplars obtained from Heirens' handwritten notes from college agreed with the Police Department experts who could not find any connection between Heirens, the note, and the wall message.
 Independent handwriting expert George W. Schwartz was brought in to give his opinion.
 He stated flatly that "The individual characteristics in the two writings do not compare in any respect."

 A third handwriting expert, Herbert J. Walter, whose credentials included working on the Lindbergh baby kidnapping in 1932, was brought in.
 After examining documents written by Heirens, Walter declared that Heirens wrote the ransom note and the lipstick scrawl on the wall and attempted to disguise his handwriting.
 However, this was in direct contradiction to what he said several months before, at which time he said he doubted that the two writings were authored by the same person.
 He was quoted as saying there were "a few superficial similarities and a great many dissimilarities."

-In 1996, FBI handwriting analyst David Grimes declared that Heirens's known handwriting did not match either the Degnan ransom note or the infamous "Lipstick Message", supporting the two earlier results of the original 1946 investigation and Herbert J. Walter's original January 1946 opinion.
+In 1996, FBI handwriting analyst David Grimes declared that Heirens' known handwriting did not match either the Degnan ransom note or the infamous "Lipstick Message," supporting the two earlier results of the original 1946 investigation and Herbert J. Walter's original January 1946 opinion.
 In addition, the handwritings of the two notes don't match each other.